Positioning is important for every organization. Yet there is no consensus on what the term means.

 This is the best possible foundation for a solid and scalable marketing plan.

-But a visual depiction of our place in the market doesn’t by itself answer how an organization should tell its story to the outside world.
+But a visual depiction of our place in the market doesn’t by itself answer how an organization should communicate to the outside world.
 For that we need to turn to the next question…

 2. What is the nature of our offering?